Imagine little, big me singing and exciting the masses on stage with my lyrical voice.

-But enough with the digress and back to our servicemen.We often think it takes little or no work to appear on a big movie screen and appear perfect.
+But enough with the digression and back to our servicemen.We often think it takes little or no work to appear on a big movie screen and appear perfect.

-I'm here to tell you that it takes a lot of work and calories.
+I’m here to tell you that it takes a lot of toil, labor and grease.

 Much more energy than sitting in front of the Telly, popcorn in one hand and tea(my favorite) or soda in the other hand, and grinning side to side.

-It takes a lot of work and calories.
+It takes a lot of work and effort.

 To get up in the morning (more than once a week in most cases), wear a nice suit or cassock and get in front of a congregation and give hope, inspiration and encouragement.